Free workshops and public talks ▸ Information & registration

 Strategies for empowered engagement

-In practice, this means that we offer workshops and public talks on how to get to grips with Austrian bureaucratic jargon at irregular intervals.
+The project ‘Amtsdeutsch ohne Angst’ offers workshops and public talks on how to get to grips with Austrian bureaucratic jargon.
 These will be open to anyone who has to deal with Austrian official language in their day-to-day lives and wants to feel more confident and empowered.
 This includes people who speak German as their mother tongue as well as those who have learned German as an additional language.

 The methods and strategies we use in the project are all derived from the concepts of Kindness Communication and Relational Reading, as developed by us at Go like Silk.

 Communication is about people, not words.
 We are all human.
 We want to be understood and to understand others.
 It’s not the words we use that matter.
 It’s what we mean.
 In Kindness Communication, we trust ourselves and also each other.
-Reading and writing are also processes that take place between real people.
+Reading and writing are also processes that take place between real people and in the relation between them.
 Learn more about Kindness Communication …

 All workshops are held at the Go like Silk office in the 9th district of Vienna.
-They are completely free of charge for all participants after registration (see below).
+They are completely free of charge for all participants who have registered (see below).

 The talks are held one or two weeks after a workshops.
 Anyone who is interested in the concept of ‘Amtsdeutsch ohne Angst’ is welcome to attend.
-We hope to reach a wide audience, for example journalists, specialists, students, people working in public administration and anyone else who would like to learn more about how to understand Austrian Officialese and other complex texts.
+We hope to reach a wide audience, for example journalists, specialists, students, people working in public administration and anyone else who would like to learn more about how to understand complex texts in the landscape of Austrian democratic discourse.
 Learn more about the public talks …

-We all need to read and understand written texts in German but often find ourselves shying away from them, for a number of different reasons.
-This can make us pass over or misunderstand essential information or miss opportunities, appointments or deadlines.
+This fear (‘Angst vor Amtsdeutsch’) can make us overlook or misunderstand essential information or miss opportunities, appointments or deadlines.
 Not understanding these important texts can be annoying and even have legal consequences.

 The ‘Amtsdeutsch ohne Angst’ workshops are designed for everyone who wants to develop strategies for engaging efficiently with Austrian bureaucratic communication, irrespective of whether German is their first language or not.
 If German is not your first language, we recommend that you have at least level B2.